 Though 30 percent is a rule of thumb, staying underneath that cap is even better.
 Don’t flirt with the line.
 The goal is to barely see it.
 Emergencies and unexpected expenses come up.
 Having space in your budget will make those times less stressful.

 You have found a place in your budget that allows you to stay on top of your bills and have room for entertainment.
 Are you ready to move in?
 Remember: There are some up-front costs to moving into a new apartment.
 Most places want the first and/or last month’s rent along with a security deposit when you sign the lease.
 If you have pets, that’s another deposit.

 Don’t let these catch you off guard.
 Have the money saved up ahead of time.
-If you found your new apartment on Rent.com, don’t forget to claim your $100 Reward Card.
-Every little bit helps.
+If you found your new apartment on Rent.com, you can rest easy knowing that all of our apartments are verified as legit.